funkelab/synister/README.md

 ### 0. Creating a mongo DB database with the provided data.
 An export of the three collections constituting the synister FAFB database used for all described experiments can be found at ```data/fafb_v3```.
 The three files contain:

-1. Location, id and skid for each synapse (synapses.json).
+1. Location, id, skid, brain region and split for each synapse (synapses.json).
 2. Skid, neurotransmitter, hemilineage id for each skeleton (skeletons.json).
 3. Hemilineage name, hemilineage id for each hemilineage (hemilineages.json).

-To reproduce the experiment each json file should be imported as a collection with the same name in one mongo database.
+To reproduce the experiment each json file should be imported as a collection with the same name in one mongo database (for additional instructions on how to import json files in a mongo db click [here](https://docs.mongodb.com/database-tools/mongoimport/)).
 Dictionary keys are field names.
-Prvoided splits can be reproduced using ```synister/split.py```, which searches for the optimal split with equal neurtransmitter distribution for any given superset, such as hemilineage id or skeleteon id.
+Provided splits can be reproduced using ```synister/split.py```, which searches for the optimally balanced split in terms of neurotransmitter distribution for any given superset, such as hemilineage id or skeleteon id.

 ### 1. Training a network.
 #### Prepare training